You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Contemporary Flower-Inspired Motifs

-Today abstract, stylized, exotic and fantasy flowers are popular on all kind of background colors.
+Today, abstract, stylized, exotic, and fantasy flowers are popular on a wide range of background colors.
 Floral dresses with sleeves are among the favorites of women in midlife to cover saggy upper arms.
-Today you can wear floral prints year round.
-The motif occurs on all clothing items from down coats over skirts, shirts to even bras.
+Today, you can wear floral prints year round.
+The motif occurs on all clothing items, from down coats to skirts, shirts, and even bras.

 Full disclosure: I had a black satin bra with a pint of pink-red roses and leaves in two shades of green!